Snowflake Access Pattern

 Secure and Non-Secure Views

 When creating a native Snowflake data source, users have the option to use a regular view (traditional database view) or a secure view; however, according to Snowflake's documentation , "the Snowflake query optimizer, when evaluating secure views, bypasses certain optimizations used for regular views.
 This may result in some impact on query performance for secure views."
-To use the data source with both Native Dynamic Snowflake and Native Snowflake Workspaces, secure views are necessary.
+To use the data source with both Snowflake and Snowflake Workspaces, secure views are necessary.
 Note: If HIPAA compliance is required, secure views must be used.

 Non-Secure View Policy Implications